NunoSempere/nunosempere.github.io/ESPR-Evaluation/4-Measurements.md

 - What is the probability that any of humankind's revealed religions is more or less correct?

 ## Attribution
-I cribbed some questions from the 2016 LessWrong Diaspora Survey and the CFAR 2015 longitudinal study

-CFAR's rationality checklist
+I took several questions from the 2016 LessWrong Diaspora Survey and the CFAR 2015 longitudinal study CFAR's rationality checklist http://www.rationality.org/resources/rationality-checklist
-http://www.rationality.org/resources/rationality-checklist